-The Lyle School of Engineering undergraduate programs in civil engineering, computer engineering, electrical engineering, environmental engineering and mechanical engineering are accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology Inc.: 111 Market Place, Suite 1050, Baltimore MD 21202-4012; telephone: 410-347-7700.
-The undergraduate computer science program that awards the B.S. degree is accredited by the Computing Accreditation Commission of the Accreditation Board for Engineering and Technology.
-The undergraduate computer science program that awards the B.A. degree is not accredited by a commission of ABET.
-ABET does not provide accreditation for the disciplines of environmental science and management science.
+The Lyle School of Engineering undergraduate programs in civil engineering, computer engineering, electrical engineering, environmental engineering and mechanical engineering are accredited by the Engineering Accreditation Commission of ABET, 111 Market Place, Suite 1050, Baltimore, MD 21202-4012 telephone: (410) 347-7700.
+The undergraduate computer science program that awards the degree Bachelor of Science (B.S.) is accredited by the Computing Accreditation Commission of ABET.
+The undergraduate computer science program that awards the degree Bachelor of Arts (B.A.) is not accredited by a Commission of ABET.
+ABET does not provide accreditation for the discipline of management science.